 - Step-by-Step: How to Check IMEI Online

-- What Data Does an IMEI Check Reveal?
+- What an IMEI Check Reveals

 - Checking IMEI Before Buying a Used Phone